 Less commonly, hemolysis occurs after exposure to drugs or to other substances that produce peroxide and cause oxidation of hemoglobin and RBC membranes.
 These drugs and substances include primaquine, salicylates, sulfonamides, nitrofurans, phenacetin, naphthalene, some vitamin K derivatives, dapsone, phenazopyridine, nalidixic acid, methylene blue, and, in some cases, fava beans.
 The amount of hemolysis depends on the degree of G6PD deficiency and the oxidant potential of the drug.

-The peripheral smear may reveal RBCs that appear to have had one or more bites (1-μm wide) taken from the cell periphery (bite or blister cells) and RBCs with inclusions termed Heinz bodies, which are particles of denatured hemoglobin.
-These cells may be visible early during the hemolytic episode but do not persist in patients with an intact spleen because they are removed
+The peripheral smear may reveal RBCs that appear to have a blister (blister cells) or have one or more "bites" (1-micron wide) taken from the cell periphery (bite cells) and RBCs with inclusions termed Heinz bodies, which are particles of denatured hemoglobin, which can be recognized only by special stains.
+These cells may be visible early during the hemolytic episode but do not persist in patients with an intact spleen, which removes them.

 Testing for G6PD activity is available.
 However, during and immediately after a hemolytic episode, tests may yield false-negative results because of destruction of the older, more deficient RBCs and the production of reticulocytes, which are rich in G6PD.
 Thus, testing may need to be repeated several weeks after the acute event.
 Several screening tests are available, including point-of-care tests; positive results should be confirmed with a quantitative test.